 With Sam working so much, he then feels ashamed of himself for not being a better husband and father because he is at work too much.
 Due to that, Sam revisits his childhood behavior that was emotionally attached to his negative false belief of never being good enough.

 Sam begins punishing himself for not being a good enough employee, husband or father.
 The way he punishes himself can be very different from childhood.
 He might start verbally punishing himself with negative self talk.
-If you have done that to yourself, click here to learn how to Eliminate Negative Self Talk.

 Unfortunately, Sam might even go so far as getting a divorce and rarely seeing his children.
 The reason for that would be that he is punishing himself for not being the perfect father.
 He believes his children and wife are better off without him.
 I have seen that happen so many times.
 It is always sad for everyone involved.